Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction: Conclusion

 {

 }

 \maketitlesupplementary

-This supplementary material includes demonstrations of raw unstandardized pathological reports as presented in Sec.~\ref{report_demo}.
-Additional insights into the labels generated by GPT-4 are detailed in Sec.~\ref{tcga_label}.
-Further elaboration on the prompts utilized for Text Standardization is provided in Sec.~\ref{prompts}.
+This supplementary material includes demonstrations of raw unstandardized pathology reports as presented in Sec.~\ref{report_demo}.
+And the detailed process of generating label descriptions using GPT-4, as well as specific label descriptions, are provided in Section~\ref{tcga_label}.
+Additionally, further elaboration on the prompts utilized for Text Standardization is provided in Sec.~\ref{prompts}.
 Moreover, a comprehensive explanation of the Fine-Grained Guidance Construction is outlined in Sec.~\ref{fine_guidance}.